tomchen/react-printable-cv/README.md

 `npm run rebuild` to generate the static offline version (using files and resources from `data/`, `src/` and `pdf/`) and put it into `dist/` folder.

 In `settings/index.js`, change `inline_resources` to false to have separate resource files instead of the standalone HTML.
-You can also set `one_chunk` to false to have multiple JavaScript chunk files.
+You can also set `one_script_chunk` to false to have multiple JavaScript chunk files.

 It support mordern browsers and IE 11 via Polyfills, although it may have some [Flexbox](https://caniuse.com/flexbox) rendering problem in IE 11.